 Remit and Purpose

-Established in August 2013, Film Offices UK is not an official body; however, it acts as a forum in which independent film offices across the UK can come together to consider best practice and current industry trends.
+Established in August 2013, Film Offices UK acts as a forum in which qualifying independent Film Offices across the UK can share information, best practice, and evaluate current industry trends.

 The Film Offices: UK group consists of the following offices which facilitate filming in their local areas: